krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 usually fenced off under assumptions like ergodicity, stationarity, and independence.

-Our thesis is that to complement and extend statistical or probabilistic inference to reason effectively about global and long run behavior of many real world systems, we need analytical techniques that treat time and the history of signal interactions as first-class concepts we can model and calculate with.
+Our thesis is that to _complement_ and _extend_ statistical or probabilistic inference to reason effectively about global and long run behavior of many real world systems, especially those that arise commonly in software development, we need new analytical techniques that treat time and the history of signal interactions as first-class concepts we can model and calculate with.

 The Presence Calculus is a novel, _constructive_ approach to this problem—an analytical framework for modeling _observed behavior_ in systems ranging from